To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 You’ve probably seen ADT signs in front of some pretty impressive structures — everything from stars’ homes in Hollywood to embassies and consulates.
 But does that mean you as a consumer will get that same level of service?

-In fact, each ADT customer’s experience will vary because ADT security systems are sold through authorized resellers.*
+In fact, each ADT customer’s experience will vary because ADT security systems are sold through authorized resellers.
+Our ADT links take you to SafeStreets, our recommended provider.

 This means the company you use to get your ADT system could be different than someone who lives in a neighboring county.
 Therefore, your costs and customer service will vary, even when the equipment, contracts and general installation tend to be similar.